thu-coai/SentiLARE/README.md

-# SentiLR: Linguistic Knowledge Enhanced Language Representation for Sentiment Analysis
+# SentiLARE: Sentiment-Aware Language Representation Learning with Linguistic Knowledge

 The data, codes and model parameters will be released soon.